 then came a flurry of innovative assessment techniques.
 In 1984, for example,

-which the patient has to join up specified sequences of letters and/or numbers
+pen-and-paper task in which the patient has to join up specified sequences of

 "A 52-year-old right-handed housewife had suffered from [.....] a right hemiparesis.
 CT scan revealed an astrocytoma in the basal left frontal lobe.
 Treatment consisted of a left frontal lobectomy and radiotherapy.
 She recovered well, returned home, and resumed her domestic work but showed a lack of initiative.
 [During testing] I put some medical instruments on my desk.
 She immediately picked up the blood pressure gauge and very meticulously took my blood pressure [photograph].
 After this she took the tongue depressor and placed it in front of my mouth, which I opened, and she examined my throat [photograph].
 [Later, she] and I were speaking in my office.
 Suddenly, I got up and I left the room.
 She accompanied me and followed me outside without comment.
 I walked toward my car and got in.
 She went to the other door and got in beside me. [.....]
 Not a word was spoken during this outing (which lasted about 40 minutes).
 When asked about it a few days later, she recalled the outing clearly and considered it quite normal."
 (Lhermitte, 1986, pp336-338.)